KhaledNowara/nuScenes-Intention-Knowledge-Graph/README.md

 yourself and agree to its license; the dataset is **not** redistributed here.

 If you use this work, please cite the accompanying paper (see `CITATION.cff`).

-## Relation to the thesis repository

-The upstream experiment lives at `Masters/experiments/exp006-intention-relations`.
-This tree is a **public-facing snapshot** focused on build instructions and artifacts; it omits long internal design documentation.